Gerhard Dietrich (pedagogue)

-Gerhard Dietrich (26 November 1927 - 8 October 1986) was a leading German pedagogue and a Trades Union Official.
+Gerhard Dietrich (26 November 1927 - 8 October 1986) was a leading German pedagogue and a Trades Union official.

-From 1952 till 1980 he worked at (what was then known as) the Karl Marx University of Leipzig on the Structuring and Methodology of teaching Biology.
+From 1952 to 1980 he worked at what was then the Karl Marx University of Leipzig on the Structuring and Methodology of teaching Biology.
 Between 1980 and 1986 he was General Secretary of the Berlin based Academy of Pedagogic Sciences.

 Life

 Early years

+Gerhard Dietrich was born on 26 November, 1927.
 The son of a metal worker, Dietrich attended school locally at Hundshübel on the north side of the Ore Mountains that divide Saxony from Bohemia.
 Between 1942 and 1944 he attended the commerce focused High school at nearby Eibenstock, training for a career as a baker.
 He was a member of the Hitler Youth between 1941 and 1945.
-Dietrich was sent to perform military service in 1944/45 and spent the period May–December 1945 in an allied Internment Camp (Camp 2228) in the Rheinland.
+Dietrich was sent to perform military service in 1944/45 and spent the period May–December 1945 in an Allied internment camp (Camp 2228) in the Rhineland.